Chlorophyll: Benefits for a Healthy Gut

 Beneficial gut bacteria play a crucial role in regulating immune cell activity, supporting balanced inflammatory responses, and stimulating the production of protective antibodies.

-“By promoting a diverse intestinal microflora, chlorophyll promotes optimal immune function and strengthens the body’s defenses against infections and diseases,” explains Dr. Berg.
+“By promoting a diverse intestinal microflora, chlorophyll-rich foods promote optimal immune function and help strengthen the body’s defenses against invading microbes,” explains Dr. Berg.

 5. Potential anti-ulcer effects

-Evidence published in Molecules found that chlorophyll belongs to a group of alkaloids with potential anti-ulcer effects.
+Evidence published in Molecules found that chlorophyll belongs to a group of alkaloids with potential anti-ulcer effects.3

 Alkaloids are believed to have antimicrobial properties that protect against harmful microbes, such as Helicobacter pylori, a type of bacteria linked to the development of gastric ulcers.